wnstdrr/dispatchmail/README.md

 mail.SendMail(login, Mailing=("smtp.gmail.com", 587))
 ```

-mailing also supports the ability to send to multiple users, just specify `To` as a list
+dispatchmail also supports the ability to send to multiple users, just specify `To` as a list

 ```python
 mail = Mail("Some Example Mail", ["other@gmail.com", "user@gmail.com"], "example@gmail.com", "Hello, World!")